varletjs/rattail/docs/general/is-promise.md

 # isPromise

-Determine whether the input value is a Promise
+Determine whether the input value is a `Promise`.

 ### Usage